 Our Duo is a high performance glider that could take you and your pilot on an aerial tour to The Grampians and back.
 However, you probably don’t want to risk missing lunch or dinner, so we may fly you locally if this beautiful piece of aviation engineering is available (which on a good day it won’t be).
 From 6,000 feet the Duo can fly over 30 miles without stopping to climb.
 Not bad fuel economy really.

-Designed by Schempp-Hirth and made in the Czech Republic.
+Designed by Schempp-Hirth, originally made in Germany and more recently in the Czech Republic.

 This is the glider our recently-qualified solo pilots move on to when they’ve proved themselves in our two-seat trainers.